 National Grid provides grid connection offers to developers, inturn National Grid influences where new projects seek to build the industrial infrastructure to connect offshore wind farms and subsea interconnector cables to the grid.

-The situation on the Suffolk coast shows a complete lack of consideration of the ‘cumulative impact’ of multiple large scale industrial developments in such a small area.
+National Grid and energy developers are showing a complete lack of consideration of the ‘cumulative impact’ of multiple large scale industrial developments in such a small area.

 1. EAST ANGLIA ONE NORTH – EA1N